This weekend, I visited one of my favorite places, Clemmons State Forest, just outside Clayton.

 Perhaps I’m also thinking about community because of recent events in the news, specifically the suicides of Anthony Bourdain and Kate Spade.
 I associate both celebrities with adult milestones in my life: Kate Spade, because her clothes were some of my very first “grown-up” purchases; Anthony Bourdain, because his visceral, caustic writing about the world’s varied cuisine helped reignite my love of travel (and barbecue).

-I don’t pretend to know the depths of these famous people’s minds, but I do know their deaths and public struggles with metal illness shine line on the fact that more Americans than ever are struggling (or admit to struggling) with issues like depression and anxiety, and that a host of experts blame that increase, at least in part, on our society’s dwindling community connections.
+I don’t pretend to know the depths of these famous people’s minds, but I do know their deaths and public struggles with metal illness shine light on the fact that more Americans than ever are struggling (or admit to struggling) with issues like depression and anxiety, and that a host of experts blame that increase, at least in part, on our society’s dwindling community connections.
 For much of human history, humans lived in bands of hyper-connected tribes, then in extended families in tight-knit communities.
 Small, nuclear families who move often, navigating anonymous suburbs and barely-known neighbors, is a relatively new phenomenon sociologically.

 In other words, if you find yourself posting picture-perfect images on Instagram, as you scroll through picture-perfect images on other people’s Instagram, while sitting in your picture-perfect house with a “picture-perfect” life . . . but still feel like a little something is missing, well, you’re not the only one.